izardy/fi-fraud-combat-concept/README.md

-# Let's be HackTIVE !
+# Combat Fraud and Scam
-## Fraud Detection System : A Framework Conceptualization
+## A Framework Conceptualization
 ### Problem Statement
 - Issues highlighted in the existing process
     - Issue 1 : Scam/Fraud/Mule Account activities reported only after it happened